AckerlyXu/heima/articles/media-services/media-services-portal-check-job-progress.md

 ![Jobs](./media/media-services-portal-vod-get-started/media-services-job-progress2.png)

-##Next steps
+## Next steps

-After your encoding job is one, you can publish and play your assets, as described [here](/documentation/artmedia-services-portal-publish.md).
+After your encoding job is one, you can publish and play your assets, as described [here](media-services-portal-publish.md).

-[checkstatus]: ./media/media-services-portal-check-job-progress/media-services-monitor-job-progress.png